 Dividends.
 On February 24, 2022, the Company's Board of Directors declared a quarterly cash dividend of \$1.10 per share, paid on March 31, 2022 to its stockholders of record of its Class A common stock and Class B common stock on March 21, 2022.
-Subject to approval of the Company's Board of Directors, the Company expects aggregate quarterly distributions to stockholders in 2022 will be \$4.70 per common share, including the dividend paid on March 31, 2022.
+On May 19, 2022, the Company's Board of Directors declared a quarterly cash dividend of \$1.20 per share, paid on June 30, 2022 to its stockholders of record of its Class A common stock and Class B common stock on June 30, 2022 to its stockholders of record of its Class A common stock and Class B common stock on June 20, 2022.
+Subject to approval of the Company's Board of Directors, the Company expects aggregate quarterly distributions to stockholders in 2022 will be \$4.70 per common share, including the dividend paid on June 30, 2022.

 As a REIT, the Company must annually distribute to its stockholders an amount equal to at least 90% of its REIT taxable income (determined before the deduction for distributed earnings and excluding any net capital gain).
-The amount, timing and frequency of future distributions will be at the sole discretion of the Board of Directors and will be declared based upon various factors, a number of which may be beyond the Company's control, including financial condition and operating cash flows, the amount required to maintain REIT status and reduce any income and excise taxes that the Company otherwise would be required to pay, limitations on distributions in our existing and future debt instruments, the Company's ability to utilize net operating losses to offset, in whole or in part, the Company's distribution requirements, limitations on its ability to fund distributions using cash generated through its Taxable REIT Subsidiaries ("TRSs"), the impact of COVID-19 on the Company's operations and other factors that the Board of Directors may deem relevant.
+The amount, timing and frequency of future distributions will be at the sole discretion of the Board of Directors and will be declared based upon various factors, a number of which may be beyond the Company's control, including financial condition and operating cash flows, the amount required to maintain REIT status and reduce any income and excise taxes that the Company otherwise would be required to pay, limitations on distributions in our existing and future debt instruments, the Company's ability to utilize net operating losses to offset, in whole or in part, the Company's distribution requirements, limitations on its ability to fund distributions using cash generated through its Taxable REIT Subsidiaries ("TRSs"), the impact of general economic conditions on the Company's operations and other factors that the Board of Directors may deem relevant.